nerdo/js-routing/README.md

 > ![Note!](assets/OOjs_UI_icon_alert-warning.svg) Matching routes with a function or regular expression introduces the dilemma of [Route Precedence](#route-precedence).
 Review the explanation of what route precedence is and how @nerdo/routing handles it for a clear understanding of how routing will work.

 When matching identifiers this way, you may also provide a `getParameters(...)` function to parse dynamic parameters.
-It will receive the URL (i.e. the navigation state) it matched on as the first argument, and an array of capture groups from the regular expression as the second argument.
-If your matches is a function, the second argument will be an empty array.
+If `id` is a regular expression, `getParameters(...)` will receive the identifier it matched on as the first argument, and an array of capture groups from the regular expression as the second argument.
+If `id` is a function, the second argument will be an empty array.

 The function is free to parse the navigation state in any way, but it must return an object containing a map of the dynamic parameters.